getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/sdk.md

 `integrations`:

 : _Optional_.
-A list of integrations with the platform or a framework that was explicitly activated by the user.
-This does not include default integrations.
+A list of names identifying enabled integrations.
+The list should have all enabled integrations, including default integrations.
+Default integrations are included because different SDK releases may contain different default integrations.

 `packages`: